vmarquet/opencv-tests/README.md

 Installation
 ------------
-`sudo apt-get install libcv-dev libcvaux-dev libhighgui-dev`
+`sudo apt-get install libopencv-dev libcv-dev libcvaux-dev libhighgui-dev`

 For a manual installation, see [there](https://help.ubuntu.com/community/OpenCV).